 You’ll find this Shinto shrine in the most spectacular setting!
 Located on the shores of Lake Ashi and at the foot of Mount Hakone, this shrine is nestled in dense forest and identified by the bright torii gate standing in the waters of Lake Ashi.
 Visiting the Hakone Shrine is an incredibly peaceful experience.

 Visit one of Japan’s most celebrated and most picturesque temples!
-Kiyomizu translates to “pure water temple” and was named after the nearby Otowa Waterfall.
+Kiyomizu translates to “pure water temple”.
+The temple gets its name from the nearby Otowa Waterfall.
 It’s a UNESCO World Heritage Site with a history stretching back over 1,000 years.
 After exploring the beautiful temple, take a walk on the large wooden deck and admire the scenic views.

 Tokyo is one of Japan’s most popular destinations!
 This buzzing city is a collection of neon skyscrapers, historic temples, bustling streets and unique cuisine and culture.
 No Japan trip would be complete without a stop in the vibrant capital city!
 Embark on a tour of this eclectic city and see how tradition meets modernity.
 Must-see highlights include Tokyo’s oldest temple Senso-Ji, Takeshita Street, the Tokyo Skytree, Meiji Shrine, Tsukiji Fish Market and more!
 Grab a drink at a local pub (known as an Izakaya) and sample some local dishes – sushi, soba noodles, tempura and ramen are just a few.

 Did you know?
 Tokyo is home to the most Michelin star restaurants in the world!